stevenhebert/townhall/README.md

-# townhall
+# Albuquerque Town Hall

-A virtual townhall for Albuquerque city council representatives to interact with their consitituents.
+A (virtual) town hall for Albuquerque city council representatives and their consitituents.

-This project was developed by, Michelle Allen, Leonora Sanchez-Rees, Ryan Henson, and Steven Hebert.